laravel/docs/billing.md

         return $request->user()->redirectToBillingPortal();
     }

-By default, when they're finished and want to return they'll be redirected to the `home` route of your app.
-If you'd like to provide a custome page for this you can provide a url of your own:
+By default, when the user is finished managing their subscription, they can return to the `home` route of your application.
+You may provide a custom URL the user should return to by passing the URL as an argument to the `redirectToBillingPortal` method:

     use Illuminate\Http\Request;